 Listening to the body and acknowledging what it requires, (rather than intellectualizing everything and detaching from our inherent awareness) is key to maintaining a healthy society and well, individual components of that system.

 If we have proven anything over the years it is that trashing our biology and our planet in favor of chasing the mighty dollar, whilst maintaining disconnection, separation, comparison, judgments of and from others, doesn’t work.

-The Western way of trying to do things that at the excludes our spiritual nature and caring for our personal and collective well being has dynamically failed.
+The Western way of trying to do things that excludes our spiritual nature and caring for our personal and collective well being has dynamically failed.
 The breaking down of everything we have been taught socially, politically and economically is resulting in tumultuousness unlike any we have seen before.

 How we get through these changing times on a personal level is by focusing more now than ever on maintaining a healthy personal and shared eco system, creating the conditions for good mental health and having a basic awareness of who/what we are and why we are here.